Allie-Leth/LogAnywhere/README.md

 - Pluggable handlers via function pointers and context
 - Optional per-handler tag filters
 - Microcontroller-safe
-- Designed for both synchronous and future async backends
+- Designed for both synchronous and future async backends.

 ---

 ## Index

 This project includes a vault-style documentation layout.
-Suggested pages:

-- Overview – core philosophy, quick start
-- Getting Started – minimal setup
-- Handlers – writing and registering outputs
-- Tag Filtering – focused routing
-- Timestamps – default + custom time providers
-- Testing – structure and examples using Catch2
-- Design Notes – architecture and rationale
+- README
-- Roadmap – current and planned features
+- Roadmap

-Use the provided `index.html` viewer (Docsify) or open the vault directly in Obsidian.
+- Examples
+- Documentation -- Doxyfile docs exist, however more Documentation is in the works.

 ---